kortgrabb/oxidlog/README.md

 ### `xlog backup --action [create|restore]`
 Create or restore a backup of your journal.

+## Data and Config Location

+The data and config files are located in the `.oxidlog` directory in your home folder.
+The config file is named `config.toml` and the journal data is stored in `journal.json`.

 ## Learn more
 Use the 'help' command to explore all available options
 ```bash